j143/notebooks/productivity-guide.md

 ##### _Thank you_

-Thanks at the beginning, during and at the end of any process.
+Thank at the beginning, during and at the end of any process.

 In a `Pull Request (PR)` there are about `10` *Thank you*'s!

 ##### _Shall we ask questions or give a request or suggestion?_

 Even though we are sure about something, let us give some room for discussion by asking a question.